yet3/use-calendar/README.md

 Each `.format(pattern, options)` method accepts pattern and options, both of those arguments are optional as each format method has a default pattern.

-See date-fns's [format docs](https://date-fns.org/v2.29.1/docs/format) from possible patterns.
+See date-fns's [format docs](https://date-fns.org/v2.29.1/docs/format) for possible patterns.

 ### useCalendar